RobertDeRose/nix-config/docs/src/operations/linux-builder.md

 - `ssh-wrapper.sh`
 - `ssh_config`
 - `ssh_config_root`
-- `cache/` for the persistent NAR metadata cache

 It also installs the root SSH alias and configures `nix.buildMachines` so the daemon can delegate Linux builds to `container-builder`.